 He winced as a searing pain throbbed at his tonsils, and a pair of hands pulled him up by his shoulders until he was leaning into robes he knew by the smell, by the feel.
 He leaned against the Dark Lord and closed his eyes, just focused on breathing, and how thankful he was that he could.
 Voldemort stroked Harry's hair, petted him, as if he was trying to soothe him, and licked long stripes up the tender length of his neck, collar to jaw and again.
 He placed kisses to the tear streaks that Harry hadn't been aware of previously down his hot face, rubbed his sides.

-He felt cloudy, dizzy, but not enough to curb his anger; "A lubricating charm," he forced out, and pinched Voldemort's arm as hard as he could, "At the very least, you bastard, a lubricating charm,"
+He felt cloudy, dizzy, but not enough to curb his anger; "A lubricating charm," he forced out, on a voice that cracked and gargled, and pinched Voldemort's arm as hard as he could, "At the very least, you bastard, a lubricating charm."